International Crimes Tribunal (Bangladesh): AKM Yusuf

 On 2 February 2014, Jamaat-e-Islami leader AKM Yusuf, who was also on trial for crimes against humanity, died in prison.
 Yusuf was alleged to be the founder of infamous Peace Committees and Razakar force in the greater Khulna region.
 He was indicted on 13 charges of genocide and crimes against humanity during the Liberation War in 1971.

 Motiur Rahman Nizami

 On 29 October 2014, Motiur Rahman Nizami was sentenced to death for war crimes committed during the 1971 independence war against Pakistan.
 He was executed by hanging from the gallows in Old Dhaka Central Jail on 11 May 2016.

 Mir Quasem Ali

 On 2 November 2014, Jamaat-e-Islami politician Mir Quasem Ali was sentenced to death for crimes against humanity committed during the Liberation War of Bangladesh in 1971.
 He was hanged on 3 September 2016.

 Sheikh Hasina

-Former Prime Minister of Bangladesh Sheikh Hasina is also facing charges in the International Crimes Tribunal of Bangladesh.
-These include allegations of genocide and crimes against humanity during mass protests in July and August 2024, which reportedly resulted in thousands of deaths.
-The ICT also issued arrest warrants for Hasina and others, and investigations are ongoing with a 17 December 2024 deadline.
-Hasina, currently in India, is also accused of orchestrating the suppression of dissent during her administration.
+In July 2025, former Prime Minister of Bangladesh Sheikh Hasina was charged by the International Crimes Tribunal of Bangladesh for crimes against humanity during mass protests in July and August 2024, which has estimates of thousands of deaths.
+A trial occurred in her absence and in November 2025, she was found guilty and sentenced to death.